killer0071234/ha-hiq/README.md

 ### Devices

-A device is created for each PLC (diagnostics) and for every light, blind.
+A device is created for each HIQ-controller (diagnostics) and for every light, blind.

 {% if not installed %}